 THE MOBILE FIRST INDEXING UPDATE

-As per the latest update from Google, it will now access the mobile version of the website first for indexing purpose.
+As per the latest update from Google, it will now access the mobile version of the website first for indexing purposes.
 If there is no mobile version available then the desktop version would be considered.

 A large number of users have started accessing ecommerce websites through their mobile phones.
-This means that purchasing through the mobile phone is on the rise and mcommerce is likely to take over the current e-commerce scenario.
+This means that purchasing through the mobile phone is on the rise and m-commerce is likely to take over the current e-commerce scenario.

-The mobile indexing update invariably means that all the e-commerce websites would need to be mobile responsive.
-Earlier, a mobile responsive ecommerce website was only relevant in terms of the mcommerce factor but now its importance has increased manifold due to the mobile indexing update by Google.
+The mobile indexing update invariably means that all the Ecommerce websites would need to be mobile responsive.
+Earlier, a mobile responsive ecommerce Website was only relevant in terms of the m-commerce factor but now its importance has increased manifold due to the mobile indexing update by Google.

 Those retailers who are seeing rising traffic from mobile phones or who already have a higher number of visitors from mobiles compared to desktops need to go for ecommerce solutions that provide mobile responsive websites.

 Important Tips for Retailers for Mobile Indexing

 If you are in the retail business and you are not too technical then you can still manage by keeping the below- mentioned tips in mind.